 This is a matter of some debate.
 While SEMA president Matt Grierson believes in the possibility of a zero-accident workplace, the EU’s official health and safety board see the zero-accident workplace as “more a way of thinking rather than a numerical goal”.

 At Storage Equipment Experts, we do believe in a zero-accident workplace.
-We do believe that racking inspection training and SEMA approved racking inspections are the best tools we have for making warehouses as safe as they possibly can be right now.
+We do believe that racking inspection training and racking inspection by a SEMA approved inspector are the best tools we have for making warehouses as safe as they possibly can be right now.
 However, to achieve a zero-accident future much more needs to be done.

 It’s impossible to say what would have been enough to prevent the Oakland Ghost Ship tragedy.
 No country has the technology or the ability to create zero-accident warehouses just yet.
 Still, we can do our best to reduce warehouse fatalities to their lowest possible number in our lifetime.